Treaty of Paris: Primary Documents in American History

 Last Updated: March 9, 2021

 The Treaty of Paris ended the Revolutionary War between Great Britain and the United States, recognized American independence and established borders for the new nation.
-After the British defeat at Yorktown, peace talks in Paris began in April 1782 between Richard Oswarld representing Great Britain and the American Peace Commissioners Benjamin Franklin, John Jay, and John Adams.
+After the British defeat at Yorktown, peace talks in Paris began in April 1782 between Richard Oswald representing Great Britain and the American Peace Commissioners Benjamin Franklin, John Jay, and John Adams.
 The American negotiators were joined by Henry Laurens two days before the preliminary articles of peace were signed on November 30, 1782.
+David Hartley replaced Oswald as the British negotiator in April 1783.
 The Treaty of Paris, formally ending the war, was not signed until September 3, 1783.
 The Continental Congress, which was temporarily situated in Annapolis, Maryland, at the time, ratified the Treaty of Paris on January 14, 1784.